imegabiz/tcb/README_EN.md

 - Simultaneous support for both VLESS and Trojan protocols on a single Worker or Pages project — with the option to enable only VLESS, only Trojan, or both at once
 - **Support for deploying on Cloudflare Pages alongside Cloudflare Workers** — the exact same code runs on both services; for Pages, simply upload the ZIP file containing `_worker.js` through Cloudflare Pages' direct upload option
 - Direct build and download of the Worker file, or the dedicated Pages ZIP file, both with the Token (VLESS) and Password (Trojan) embedded
+- **Fallback Domain**: when set, unauthorized visitors who open the Worker/Pages address directly see the content of a real domain of your choice instead of a blank response
 - Automatic UUID and Password generation, or use your own custom values
 - Support for TLS ports: 443, 8443, 2053, 2083, 2087, 2096
 - Support for WebSocket ports without TLS: 80, 8080, 8880, 2052, 2082, 2086, 2095 (Worker deployment only; Cloudflare Pages permanently and completely lacks support for these ports)